josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪞_there_is_no_correct_way_to_be_a_queen.md

 ---

-## 🌹 II.
-The Contradiction Is The Point
+## 🌹 The Contradiction Is The Point

 The contradiction itself frequently becomes part of sovereign mythology.